 What to do when visiting Far North Queensland in the wet season

-In the rainy season, you can still see and experience so many amazing places in Far North Queensland.
+During Far North Queensland’s rainy season, you can still see and experience so many amazing places.
+Here are some tried and tested ideas:

 Snorkelling and diving on the Great Barrier Reef is a must-do experience!
 And after all, even if it rains, you’re already wet anyway!
 We loved snorkelling around Low Island, a coral cay that is a short 15-minute boat trip away from Port Douglas.